Stylback/home-server/README.md

 What __is__ the efficiency at 50% load?
 That is determined by the [80+ Rating](https://en.wikipedia.org/wiki/80_Plus).
 A `80+ White` will be 80-85% efficient at 50% load while a `80+ Titanium` will be 94-96% efficient.

-After some [back of the napkin calculations](#approximating-power-consumption) I've estimated my system to draw between 10 to 23W.
+After some [back of the napkin calculations](#reference-tables) I've estimated my system to draw between 10 to 23W.
 As such my ideal PSU would be a power-brick style 50-100W PICO-PSU.
 I've had no luck finding such a model with the right mix of power-cables and have instead opted for a tradition ATX PSU.
 At 300W, the [SYSTEM POWER B9 from be quiet!](https://www.bequiet.com/en/powersupply/1285) offers a better low-load efficiency compared to the more common 450/500W models while still providing some head-room for upgrades.

 ### Case

 The [Kolink Satellite](https://kolink.eu/Home/case-1/mini-itx-2/satellite.html) ticked all my boxes; discreet and affordable with some room for expandability.
-It also included a 120 mm rear-mounted fan, I might however replace it with a Noctua [NF-A12X25 ULN](https://noctua.at/en/products/fan/nf-a12x25-uln/specification) down the line for noise reduction.
+It also included a 120 mm rear-mounted fan, however I replaced it with a Noctua [NF-A12X25 ULN](https://noctua.at/en/products/fan/nf-a12x25-uln) for reduced noise.

 ### RAM